mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research. -->

-There are two key moments that can be usefully highlighted which had significant influence over the changing shape of provision on UK digital-focused education in schools.

-The first is Google leader Eric Schmidt's speech as a MacTaggart lecture in Edinburgh in 2011 to [@robinson_eric_2011]
+There are several developments which had significant influence over the changing shape of provision on UK digital-focused education in schools.
+The first is Google leader Eric Schmidt's speech as a MacTaggart lecture in Edinburgh in 2011 to [@robinson_eric_2011].
+This lecture crique the current provision, .
+It advocated for changes including ....

+The second was a report "Shut Down or Restart?" by the Royal Society (RSA)  [the_royal_society_shut_2012] released in early 2012.
+The report recommended steering the ICT curriculum towards computer science and programming, proding funding professional development and a greater inclusivity in computing education, and increased partnership work with computing professionals.
+In the same week Michael Gove an announced the scrapping the ICT curriclum [gove_michael_2012].

+Finally, the new, _computing_ curriculum was released in 2013 to a mixed response [@dfe2013national].
+While changes had clearly been needed to the GCSE digital landscape, embodied in particular by the _Thomas Telford_ strategy for ontaining 4 GSCEs for learning how to use Microsoft Office products.
+However, while community responses were collected via a consultation, a clear consensus to avoid removal of too much digital literacy and creative project work was ignored in the final curriculum [@twining_we_2013].
+Preston [@preston_re-engineering_2013] echos Twining's concern that Gove echoing of Schmidt's critique was misjudged
+Gove, based on a bredth and depth of good practice in the sector FLESH OUT.

+#### Practical responses to contextual challenges- MOVE

 The RSA report build on a previous report focused on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].

 The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE (a general exam for 16 year olds before they progress to more specialised study) exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.

-**Contextual Challenges**

 The "After the Reboot" report [@waite_pedagogy_2017] also contained concerning observations.
 The report found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
 As mentioned above a more recent report shows a further decline in girls uptake and cites cultural issues, a well as the issue of relative hardness of the subject.